snuzj/BookAppKotlin/README.md

 - For admins:
   - In addition to what "user" can do, "admin" can directly add, edit, delete the data of categories, books
 <h3>Installation instructions:</h3>
 - The application will be pushed to Google Store in the near future.
-Or you can visit [Releases](https://github.com/snuzj/BookAppKotlin/releases) to be able to download the latest APK version
+Or You can visit [Releases](https://github.com/snuzj/BookAppKotlin/releases) to be able to download the latest APK version